hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### Scripting

 Scripting feature of this tool is used to execute codes on the cluster.
 You can open this feature as a tab by selecting **Scripting** located at the toolbar on top.
-Once selected, it is opened as shown below.
+Once selected, it opens as shown below.

 ![](images/scripting.jpg)